Quartz/interface/README.md

 	 */
 	disabled: PropTypes.bool.isRequired,
 ```
-* If a prop’s sole purpose is to forward a value to an HTML attribute or React event handler, use the camel-cased name of that attribute, e.g. a prop that populates an `aria-label` attribute and nothing else should be named `ariaLabel`
-* Use `props.children` when appropriate, for example when a component will render a single element with an open and closing HTML tag
 * Props must be named semantically, e.g. `props.description` instead of `props.text`
 * Props that modify the appearance or functionality of the component should be limited to a list of potential values using `PropTypes.arrayOf`
 * Wherever possible, use helper mixins and token variables in SCSS